Major: Political Science

-Please give a brief description of your current position: I'm the Founder and CEO of a tech startup located in Chicago called Career Girl Network.
-We are an online media website for women who are interested in gaining resources, information, and building a network to help them empower themselves in their careers.
+Please give a brief description of your previous position: I was the Founder and CEO of a tech startup located in Chicago called Career Girl Network.
+This is an online media website for women who are interested in gaining resources, information, and building a network to help them empower themselves in their careers.
 You can check out Career Girl Network and get advice for your career at www.careergirlnetwork.com.

 What path did you follow to arrive at your current job?

 After graduating from CSB, I worked my way up through numerous nonprofit organizations in the Twin Cities and found my passion in organizations and programs that served the needs of women and girls.
 Through my work in nonprofit fundraising and marketing, I was introduced to women at all stages in their careers, from those who were just beginning to incredible female CEOs who had "figured it out."
 I developed a passion for the issues that both held back and propelled women in business.
 After moving to Chicago in 2010, I embarked on a career in corporate fundraising consulting where I worked with additional women's organizations and realized that my passion was in entrepreneurship and working within my own company to grow opportunities for women around the world to excel in their chosen fields.
 My new position represents my desire to return to my roots in philanthropy, bringing my experience as a nonprofit fundraiser and the skills I've built as the CEO of a social enterprise initiative to the corporate sector to influence key giving decisions in a multinational company.

 What advice/suggestions would you have for students who might be interested in your career?